JosephVC/React_OCR_frontend/README.md

 The file you upload is OCR'd via the back end, with the resulting file being stored in an S3 bucket.
 The Django back end keeps a list of each file and its corresponding title and description, with this list being mirrored on the front end.
 The latter allows the user to see and download what they've uploaded.  **Future updates** to the front end will allow for greater functionality, such as grid views, visual previews of PDFs, as well as selection and editing of PDFs.

 ## Using the App Locally
-We'll need to clone the [front end repo](https://github.com/JosephVC/React_OCR_frontend) in order to upload files.
+Clone this repo in order to upload files.
+You will also need to clone the back end repo (see below).

 ### Prepare the Front End
 Make sure `UploadForm.js` points to `localhost:8000` rather than the Heroku-hosted backend (this is only if we want to keep both front and back ends local).
 Do the same with `FileList.js`.